 Any Old Iron

 If you live in the UK, you might recognise the call, “Ayolyon”.
 Translated, it usually means, “Any old iron.”
-As kids we called then rag and bone men.
+As kids we called them rag and bone men.
 Years ago they would crawl through the housing estates on rickety carts pulled by horses that should have retired years before.

 They were scrap men, interested in anything they might sell on for a few ‘bob’.
 Nowadays, they come round in a Transit dropside with a blowing exhaust, and take anything that’s not nailed down (kidding!).